CS-DS-125/125book/py4e_rst/15-database.rst

        (id, friend_id) )

-Notice that we let the database take care of keeping us from “double-inserting” a relationship by creating the table with a uniqueness constraint and then adding ``OR IGNORE`` to our ``INSERT`` statement.
+Notice that we let the database take care of keeping us from "double-inserting" a relationship by creating the table with a uniqueness constraint and then adding ``OR IGNORE`` to our ``INSERT`` statement.